MohamedBannona/Roblox-SomeFunctions/README.md

 I don't know how a github repisototory should be like or how to use github so please forgive me This is just some functions that will help you in development

+If you have any idea for functions please tell me and I will add